 - Turn the laptop back on.

 Are you are unable to logon?
 Please contact the IT Service Desk.

-Click on the Wi-Fi icon on your desktop near the clock.
+- Click on the Wi-Fi icon on your taskbar near the clock.

 Select eduroam and click “Connect”.
 Connect using your UU email address as username and your Solis password.

 Consult the instruction guide “Eduroam on Windows 10” for more specific instructions about configuring Wi-Fi.

 When hovering your mouse over the Wi-Fi icon, it should show “soliscom.uu.nl Internet Access” when eduroam is properly configured.